Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 The export service is configured to monitors the coredump path for any new core file creation.
 Upon detection of new core file, it triggers the tech-support data collection and export it to a remote server.
 In addition, export service can be configured to capture and upload the tech-support data periodically.

 Through CLI interface, external storage server can be configured which includes server IP, path and access information like user credentials and transport protocol.
-These information are stored as part of configDB
+These information are stored as part of config DB.
 ,

 The core manager shall scan for newly generated core files periodically and export the new core files to the configured location.